0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-24-adminstrative-access-usb-trend-office-hack.md

 ## 2\.
 Gaining Administrator Access

 The goal is how to unleash command prompt at startup.
 Sometimes the safe mode to start command prompt is disabled so another method is needed.
-The method here is to use the vulnerability in sticky key, replace “sethc.exe” with “cmd.exe”.
+The method here is to use the vulnerability in sticky key, replace "sethc.exe" with "cmd.exe".
 To do this anything that could have the permission to read and write data on system's directory will do.
-On the field I need to execute this quickly to avoid suspicion, so I boot “FreeDOS” from USB with “NTFSParagon” in it to write “cmd.exe” on the host's directory.
-I even brought my own cmd.exe because the limit of “NTFSParagon”.
+On the field I need to execute this quickly to avoid suspicion, so I boot "FreeDOS" from USB with "NTFSParagon" in it to write "cmd.exe" on the host's directory.
+I even brought my own cmd.exe because the limit of "NTFSParagon".

 An easier way is to live boot an Operating System (OS) such as Windows, Linux, and MAC.
 The issue is the OS commonly used by people nowadays is heavy and large for this kind of job.
 If there's a lighter way, why not (booting DOS was the lightest from my experience).
 I found a good light boot application for diagnosing a PC called Ultimate Boot CD (UBCD).
 Figure 1 shows Partition Magic was included in UBCD (a light Linux based for partition).
-Through here I can access on “C:\Windows\System32” using the “filemanager”, copy “cmd.exe” to (replace) “sethc.exe” shown on Figure 2.
+Through here I can access on "C:\Windows\System32" using the "filemanager", copy "cmd.exe" to (replace) "sethc.exe" shown on Figure 2.
 Restart and boot to Windows, then click shift 5x or more.
 A command prompt will show up as shown in Figure 3.
 (You can use Rufus, Universial USB, Yumi, Unetboot, or other softwares to make a bootable USB, just choose UBCD iso). (click image to enlarge)

 ![Figure 1.
 Live Boot UBCD](https://farm6.staticflickr.com/5788/21083826958_1f09c4bf0d_o_d.png)
 Figure 1.
 Live Boot UBCD